angr/angr-doc/docs/claripy.md

 ## Claripy ASTs

-Claripy ASTs abstract away the differences between the constructs that Claripy supports.
+Claripy ASTs abstract away the differences between mathematical constructs that Claripy supports.
 They define a tree of operations (i.e., `(a + b) / c)` on any type of underlying data.
 Claripy handles the application of these operations on the underlying objects themselves by dispatching requests to the backends.